How to Get Your FAA Part 107 License (2026 Complete Guide)

 Practical Flight Experience

-While the FAA does not mandate a specific number of flight hours for certification, practical flight experience is crucial for police drone operators.
+While the FAA does not mandate a specific number of flight hours for Part 107 certification or drone operations training under COA/COW, practical flight experience is crucial for police drone operators who want to be effective at this task.
 Law enforcement agencies often incorporate hands-on training into their UAS programs to ensure officers can effectively operate drones in various scenarios.

 Key aspects of practical flight training for police drone operators include: